sigp/lighthouse/book/src/faq.md

    ```bash
    curl "http://local_IP:5052/eth/v1/node/version"
    ```

+   You can refer to [Redundancy](./redundancy.md) for more information.

    It is also worth noting that the `--beacon-nodes` flag can also be used for redundancy of beacon nodes.
 For example, let's say you have a beacon node and a validator client running on the same host, and a second beacon node on another server as a backup.
 In this case, you can use `lighthouse vc --beacon-nodes http://localhost:5052, http://local_IP:5052` on the validator client.